chuckeles/hellcourtgame.com/README.md

 ## Information

 This is a development blog for Hell Court.
-The website is currently *under construction*.

 The website is hosted here at Github and using a domain [hellcourtgame.com](http://hellcourtgame.com/).
 It is using [Metalsmith](http://www.metalsmith.io/) generator to build the site.

+More information is in these blog posts: [Website is Online](http://hellcourtgame.com/blog/website-is-online/) and [About Hell Court](http://hellcourtgame.com/blog/about-hell-court/).

 ## License